Are You a Foreign Nurse Who Would Like to Work in the United States?

 © 2002 All Rights Reserved

 Edward R. Litwin is a specialist in Immigration and Nationality Law, certified by the Board of Legal Specialization of the State Bar of California.
 He and his firm have helped thousands of people immigrate to the United States.
-He is available for consultation by appointment.
+If you need help, please seek a U.S. employer for employment sponsorship and then have that U.S. employer contact us.